Introduction

 }

-This is fine because reborrows return different lifetimes, allowing them to be disjoint.
+This is fine as reborrows can have different lifetimes, allowing them to be disjoint.

 #[derive(Debug)]